 State of Delaware

-- The State has also reduced restrictions on drive-on surf-fishing, removing limits on the number of people per vehicle and once again requiring only one person in the party to be actively fishing at all times, but spacing between vehicles and parties must be maintained.
+- The State has reduced restrictions on drive-on surf-fishing, removing limits on the number of people per vehicle and once again requiring only one person in the party to be actively fishing at all times, but spacing between vehicles and parties must be maintained, and capacity restrictions for the state parks will include drive-on vehicles.

 - As of Friday, May 8, entrance fees and pass requirements are once again in place for state parks and wildlife areas.
 Those who are receiving state or federal assistance, including unemployment insurance, are eligible for reduced fees.
 Parks offices and entry-fee booths remain closed, and all payments must be made online (for passes) or via credit card or payment envelope in the parks and wildlife areas.